Factbox: Here's what the new U.S. restrictions on Europe mean for travelers

 WASHINGTON (Reuters) - The United States will suspend travel from certain European countries for 30 days beginning at midnight on Friday as part of an effort to stem the spread of the coronavirus.

-- The restrictions cover people who have been in 26 European countries at any point during a 14-day period before their scheduled arrival in the United States, according to a presidential proclamation.
+- The restrictions cover people who have been in 26 European countries at any point during a 14-day period before their scheduled arrival in the United States.

-- While the restrictions cover much of Europe, travelers from the United Kingdom, Ireland and more than a dozen Eastern and Southeastern Europe nations will exempted.
+- Travelers from the United Kingdom, Ireland and more than a dozen Eastern and Southeastern Europe nations will exempted.
 Those countries do not participate in the Schengen Area’s passport-free travel.

-- The restrictions will not apply to U.S. citizens and lawful permanent residents.
-Additionally, the restrictions will not apply to spouses, parents and children under the age of 21 of U.S. citizens and permanent residents, among other exceptions outlined in the presidential proclamation.
+- The restrictions will not apply to U.S. citizens and lawful permanent residents, or to spouses, parents and children under the age of 21 of U.S. citizens and permanent residents, among other exceptions.

-- Flights from the affected European nations will be funneled to selected airports in the United States, according to the U.S. Department of Homeland Security (DHS).
+- Flights from the affected European nations will be funneled to 13 airports in the United States that serve 90 percent of existing European flights, according to a U.S. Department of Homeland Security (DHS) official.
+Boston Logan International Airport and Miami International Airport will be added to a list of 11 airports that have been receiving incoming flights from China and Iran since early February.

+- At the same time, U.S. airports are cutting flights.
+Delta Air Lines (DAL.N) said Friday it plans to suspend all flights to and from continental Europe for 30 days - a suspension that could start as early as Sunday.

 - President Donald Trump’s proclamation on Wednesday said the Schengen countries had the highest rate of coronavirus infection outside of China, and that “the free flow of people between the Schengen Area countries makes the task of managing the spread of the virus difficult.”